LXShades/comp240_production/docs/press_kit.md

 * Determining the tasks required for each role
 * Organising stand-up times and sending reminders to the team

-After a few weeks, I stepped down from this position to instead focus on applying my programming skills, feeling that my assertive communication skills were not ready to address difficult team scenarios such as low attendance.
+After a few weeks, I stepped down from this position to instead focus on applying my programming skills.

 Platformers are a specialty of mine.
 The influence of my favourite platformers on the game is no secret to the team.
 My inspirations enable me to deliver silky-smooth and responsive character controls and provide useful feedback and ideas to the team.